-Open Colleges is the new name for Cengage Education, and is Australia's oldest and most respected provider of Online and distance education courses.
-We deliver over 130 online and distance education courses, including an extensive range of nationally recognised Certificates and Diplomas.
+Open Colleges is Australia's oldest and most respected provider of Online and distance education courses.
+We deliver over 150 online and distance education courses, including an extensive range of nationally recognised certificates, diplomas and advanced diplomas.

 The Open Colleges difference:

 - Nationally accredited: This ensures your qualification is recognised by industry around Australia.

 - Start today!
 Open Colleges courses offer you ultimate flexibility.
 There is no need to attend classes at a campus or wait for an intake or start date.
 You can start your course whenever it suits you!

 - Study from home at your own pace: You can study from home at your own pace.
 You can a choose to receive your learning materials by mail or online.